 God entrusts man (Adam) with the power to name.
 With this trust to name, Adam also has responsibility for his naming, and with this responsibility he is given headship.
 Since we all share the world, all of us must exercise this headship.
 The lesson is straightforward for walking in the Way: you have headship, you are responsible for how you name, you are also responsible for the consequences.
 A lazy mind yields no fruit!

 Let us revisit the garden once more.
 At first, Adam only tended what God had provided in the garden (Gen. 2.15).
 Now God gives Adam a direct responsibility, a responsibility which carries with it the power to designate or to differentiate.
 In naming the animals Adam takes his first real step in responsibility.
 This step is taken through the power of speech.
 Just as with Adam, your naming becomes specific and precise.
-What Adam named an animal is what it was.
-Naming becomes the first overtly directed action Adam takes and is a major step forward for Adam in relationship to God.
+Naming becomes the first overtly directed action Adam takes.
+It is a major step forward for Adam in relationship to God.
 So it is for us.

 Communing with God by speaking the Word enhances shared knowledge and a deepening presence with Him, and instills relationship and faith.
 Relative to this previous statement prayer cannot be emphasized enough.
 Adam is awake as a soul, he knows God, he is enlightened in his communion with God and speaks positive naming from the kingdom within.
 Prayer works in just the same manner.
-True prayer is given power as the prayer issues from the spirit (kingdom) within to the spirit of God, spirit to spirit (Mt.
+True prayer is given power as the prayer issues from the spirit (kingdom), spirit to spirit (Mt.
 10.20; Jn.
 3.6, 6.8, 4.24: “worship Him in spirit”, 6.63).

 Adam works with God even as he names, just as you will begin to work with God.
 Working with God becomes an empowering and exciting experience, a soul adventure that no experience in this physical world can replicate.
 The famous biblical quote in Matt.
 7.16 applies to naming quite well: “You will know them by their fruits.
 Do men gather grapes from thornbushes or figs from thistles?”
 Upon close inspection, the fruit of how you name, which also refers to the fruits of your beliefs, will always be apparent.